 The Chicago Loop Synagogue was founded in 1929 to serve the religious needs of those whose professional or business activities brought them to Chicago's downtown business district.
 Since then, it has grown to become the city's central synagogue.
 It is, in a very real sense, the symbol of the Jewish religious presence in Chicago.
 Citywide events of religious and other significance to the Jewish community are conducted in the Synagogue, and civic and religious leaders of other faiths look to the Chicago Loop Synagogue as a source of guidance and information concerning Judaism and Chicago's Jews.

 In recent years, the construction of high-rise apartment buildings in and near the Loop has provided a residential population for whom the Loop Synagogue is the major religious affiliation.
-For these families, the Synagogue provides the customary services and facilities of any local congregation.
+For these families, the Synagogue provides the services and facilities of any local congregation.

 The Chicago Loop Synagogue is also an architectural marvel.
 Among other features, it contains the magnificent Abraham Rattner stained glass artwork which takes up almost the entire Eastern facade of the Synagogue, Rattner lithographs in the Bet Midrash and the entry to the Social Hall and the Hands of Peace by Henri Azaz, which crowns the entrance to the Synagogue.